fluid-checkout/fluid-checkout/readme.txt

 **If you have any issues using Fluid Checkout with other plugins please let us know through the [support forum](https://wordpress.org/support/plugin/fluid-checkout/) and we'll fix it asap.**

-= Is Fluid Checkout compliant with privacy laws (GDPR/RGPD/CCPA/LGPD)? =
+= Is Fluid Checkout compliant with privacy laws (GDPR / RGPD / CCPA / LGPD)? =

 We value your privacy and your customers' privacy.